Smartphones are becoming increasingly popular for photography. There are many products on offer, which can maximise your iPhone’s potential.

-Here’s a list of gadgets for your Apple device that you’ll find useful next time you go out shooting.
+Take a look at this list of gadgets and accessories for your iPhone.
+You’ll find them useful next time you go out to take photos!

 Smartphone photography is all about portability.
-Users like to put their device in their pocket after taking photos without any hassle.
+Users like to put their device in their pocket after taking a photo.
 It makes sense that the iPhone camera accessories should be as compact as your phone.

-Just like any other type of photography, tripods are a must even when you’re shooting with your phone.
+Just like any other type of photography, tripods are a must when you’re shooting with your iPhone.
 Unfortunately, regular tripods are sizeable, which defeats the purpose of portability.

-Thankfully, we have the Joby GorillaPod as an excellent substitute.
+Thankfully, the Joby GorillaPod is an excellent substitute.

 There are tons of tabletop tripods out there.
 But none of them are as adjustable as the GorillaPod.

 Instead of having solid “legs”, it has “joints”.
 You can move these in any direction.
-The system sort of works like your desk lamp, which you can bend freely but will still stay rigid.
+The system works like a desk lamp, can bend it freely but it will still stay rigid.

 All that mobility means you can set up the GorillaPod on unstable surfaces.
 You can also wrap it around poles or trees to help you shoot from unique vantage points.
 This is especially useful in mobile photography.

-And if you’re big on selfies, you can even bend it like a handle so you can hold it comfortably while taking photos.
+If you’re big on selfies, you can even bend it like a selfie stick so it is easy to hold while taking a photo.

-Pair up the GorillaPod with the Joby griptight tripod mount and you’ve got yourself a great mobile photography setup.
+Pair up the GorillaPod with a griptight tripod mount for a great mobile photography set-up.

-This phone accessory is also perfect for creating time-lapse videos.
-By activating the Interval Mode, you can shoot stills and combine them into a video.
+This iPhone accessory is also perfect for creating time-lapse videos.
+By activating the Interval Mode, you can shoot still photos and combine them into a video.
 To learn more about time-lapse videos, try our Total Time Lapse course!

 If you’re disappointed with your phone’s tiny flash, you should get yourself a Lumecube.
-This lighting kit s among the most essential iPhone camera accessories you need to have.
+This lighting kit is one of the most essential iPhone camera accessories.

-It may be small, but the bright light it produces (1500 lumens) makes a lot of difference in low-light situations, especially for iPhone photography.
+Although it is small, the bright light produces (1500 lumens).
+This makes a lot of difference in low-light situations, especially for iPhone photography.

 The kit comes with the cube and a smartphone mount.
 Install the light on top of the mount and use it as a replacement to your iPhone’s flash.
 You can also place it off-camera and light your subject from other angles.